Lakorthus/100-days-of-code/README.md

 ### Day 51: Nov 12, Saturday

-**Today's Progress**: I started with the recaps task from last week, I broke my hackathon project into small tasks and have started to work on them the styling of the application.
+**Today's Progress**: I started with the recaps task from last week, I broke my hackathon project into small tasks and have started to work on the styling of the application.
 I also have started building the prototype of a Websites for a local business called 'PizzaArte' located in my area.
 I am so excited to see the final result.

 **Thoughts**: Week 7 is finished where all the time goes?
 I am so proud of myself as I have been able to create a to-do list application using React.
 I had a lot of bugs, but now I know how to fix them without breaking the code or my head.